Headquartered in Singapore, Mercy Relief was established in 2003 to respond to human tragedies and disasters in Asia Pacific.

 - In response to the Nepal Earthquake, Mercy Relief sends its first medical mission and disaster response team to the country, raised $1.5 million in donations, distributed emergency supplies and completed a transitional shelter project, which benefited more than 2550 people in Nepal.

-- The first humanitarian run in Singapore was organised by Mercy Relief on 10 October 2015, where it simulates the experiences of a victim of a natural disaster for the participants.
+- The first humanitarian run in Singapore was organised by Mercy Relief on 10 October 2015, where it simulates the experiences of a survivor of a natural disaster for the participants.

 - Mercy Relief responded to the Myanmar Floods by deploying its first response team to the country, to distribute food supply to flood-stricken communities in Rakhine.